 It’s been at least 30 years since doctors prescribed single drugs for treating acne.
-Acne patients no longer get just a disinfectant like benzoyl peroxide or just an antibiotic like minocycline or just a retinoid drug like Differin.
-Dermatologists prescribe multiple medications with multiple effects to get rid of as many blemishes as possible.
-Typically they prescribe an antibiotic plus a retinoid plus benzoyl peroxide.
+Acne patients no longer get just a disinfectant like a benzoyl peroxide or just an antibiotic like minocycline or just a retinoid drug like Differin.
+Dermatologists prescribe medications with multiple effects to get rid of as many blemishes as possible.
+Typically, they prescribe an antibiotic plus a retinoid plus benzoyl peroxide.

 There are increasing suggestions in the medical literature that using three medications for treating acne at the same time is just too much.
 In particular, adding a retinoid like Accutane, Retin-A, Tazorac, or Differin to benzoyl peroxide and an antibiotic often causes more irritation than it prevents.

 That’s why it’s news when new combinations are suggested and they are just duos, not combinations of three or four drugs or more.
 Here are two of the new acne medication combos being suggested in the medical literature.